Search

 Introduction

-Choosing the right data storage solution can make or break your system’s performance and reliability.
-If you’re working in a Hyper-V environment, you’ve probably heard of StarWind Virtual SAN (VSAN) and Microsoft Storage Spaces Direct (S2D).
-But which one should you go for?
-In this article, we dive deep into these two solutions, comparing their performance, capacity efficiency, and practical application in a 2-node Hyper-V cluster setup.
-By the end, you’ll have a clearer picture of which solution might be your perfect match.
+I/O is what either makes or breaks the system.
+Choosing the right data storage solution is crucial for your system’s performance and reliability.
+If you’re a Hyper-V fanboy and haven’t spent the last ten years living under a rock, you’re likely aware of both StarWind Virtual SAN (VSAN) and Microsoft Storage Spaces Direct (S2D).
+So, which one should you go for?
+In this article, we dive into these two favorable options, comparing their performance, storage efficiency, and how they work in a 2-node Hyper-V cluster setup.
+By the end, you’ll have a better idea of which solution could be the best fit for you.

-In this setup, each Hyper-V node is equipped with 5x NVMe drives passed through to the StarWind Controller Virtual Machine (CVM).
-Inside the CVM, the drives are assembled into an MDRAID5 array.
-On top of this array, two StarWind High Availability (HA) devices are created, ensuring data replication and continuous availability.
-StarWind NVMe-oF Initiator, chosen due to the lack of a native Microsoft NVMe-oF initiator (Microsoft is expected to introduce support for NVMe-oF in Windows Server 2025 but with TCP support only), connects these devices to the nodes.
-Cluster Shared Volumes (CSVs) are then created on these connected devices.
+In this setup, each Hyper-V node is equipped with 5 NVMe drives, passed through to the StarWind Linux-based Controller Virtual Machine (CVM) using the Hyper-V ‘PCI pass-thru’ mechanism.
+Inside the CVM, these NVMe drives are assembled into a single RAID5 virtual LUN.
+On top of this LUN, two StarWind High Availability (HA) devices are created, ensuring data replication and continuous availability.
+StarWind NVMe-oF Initiator was chosen for uplink connectivity due to the lack of a native Microsoft NVMe-oF initiator (Microsoft was expected to introduce full NVMe-oF support in Windows Server 2025, but this hasn’t happened yet…), and it ‘brings’ these StarWind HA devices to the Hyper-V nodes.
+Two Cluster Shared Volumes (CSVs) are then created on these connected devices, one per Hyper-V node, according to Microsoft’s best practices.

-• Workload placed in both tiers: Simulates a more balanced scenario where data moves between the mirror and parity tiers, reflecting real-world conditions (when the workload does not fit in the mirror tier and Resilient File System (ReFS) begins to move data to the parity tier).
-We also tried to achieve a behavior where writes were sent directly to the parity tier – the worst-case scenario.
+2. Workload placed across both tiers, simulating a more balanced use case where data moves between the mirror and parity tiers.
+This reflects more ‘real-world’ conditions, where the workload doesn’t fit entirely in the mirror tier, and the Resilient File System (ReFS) starts offloading data to the parity tier.
+For the sake of experiment, we also attempted to force a test where writes go directly to the parity tier, the ‘worst case’.

-Two storage tiers are created with different resiliency settings – Mirror for performance and Parity for capacity – with the following parameters:
+Two storage tiers are set up with different resiliency settings: ‘Mirror’ for ‘performance’ and ‘Parity’ for ‘capacity,’ with the following parameters:

 Volumes are allocated with 20% in the mirror tier and 80% in the parity tier, adhering to Microsoft’s recommendations: